percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 - Source cluster reference by CR name (`sourceCluster`) -- the operator manages both source and target clusters, so it could resolve connection details and create the source user automatically from a CR name reference instead of requiring manual `source.uri` and `source.credentialsSecret`.
 Deferred to a future iteration; first iteration uses a raw URI + Secret.
 - Version service integration for PCSM image -- the PSMDB CR's version service flow auto-fills `spec.image`, `spec.backup.image`, and `spec.pmm.image`.
 The version service response does not yet expose a PCSM image, so the first iteration requires `spec.image` on the ClusterSync CR.
 Revisit once PCSM is added to the version service.
 - PMM integration -- may be added in a future iteration if monitoring of PCSM through PMM is needed.
+- High availability / multiple PCSM instances per ClusterSync CR -- the first iteration runs a single PCSM instance (`replicas: 1`, `Recreate` strategy).
+Constraint 6 forbids two PCSM processes writing to the same target simultaneously, so any future HA must be active/passive.
+The first-iteration design leaves room for this by keeping callers behind a Service and treating `GET /status` as the source of truth for state, so a future leader-elected setup can swap the underlying workload without changing the controller or CR surface.
+Today's failover is pod restart + checkpoint recovery (Observation 2).

 ---